About Pre-Need Planning

 What are some other good reasons to pre-plan?

-Further, like real estate of any kind, “location, location, location” is a prime consideration in selecting a gravesite.
-Should you want to be buried in close proximity to a special feature in a cemetery—such as a waterfall, a beautiful tree or prized piece of sculpture— making arrangements in advance is likely the only way your wish will be fulfilled.
+Further, as with real estate, “location, location, location” is a prime consideration in selecting a gravesite.
+Should you want to be buried in close proximity to a special feature in a cemetery — such as a waterfall, a beautiful tree or prized piece of sculpture — making arrangements in advance is likely the only way your wish will be fulfilled.

 The desire to be buried in close proximity to other family members, however, is the most imperative reason to pre-arrange.
 All too often, cemetery personnel hear grieving family members say, “We wish we had reserved sooner … made plans in advance.”
-For those who consider it important to be laid to rest near loved ones, obtaining a burial site in advance is a “must.”
+For those who consider it important to be laid to rest near loved ones, obtaining a burial site in advance is a way to ensure that option.

 Should arrangements for cremation be made in advance?